passwordless-id/webauthn/docs/index.md

 >
 > The `challenge` *must be randomly generated* on each call.
 > Using a constant challenge would make authentication vulnerable to replay attacks.
-> Guessable challenges, while harder to exploit, would still weaken the security properties of the algorithm.
+> Guessable challenges, while harder to exploit, would still weaken the security properties of the protocol.